SeanShubin/documentation/videos/character/character.md

 A set of glyphs with a particular set of parameters, such as weight, slope, width, serif, monospaced, etc.

 ### Font Family / Typeface
-A range of fonts that share an overall design
+A range of fonts that share an overall design.
+Common font families are Helvetica, Arial, Times New Roman, and Courier.

 ### Unicode
-A standard whose charset includes all characters, in an attempt to unify all languages by assigning a code point to each grapheme.
+A standard who's goal is to unify all languages by assigning by providing a consistent way to encode text.

 ### UTF
 Unicode transformation format.
 Refers to a set of encodings that support all unicode code points.